 Have you ever worried about a cell phone hurting your children’s eyes?
 What about the electronic pads, tablets, or e-readers that are so incredibly popular today?
 For most people, the answer is probably not.
-We worry about cell phone radiation and cancer risks.
+We often worry about cell phone radiation and cancer risks.
 However, many of us don’t worry enough about the eye problems that can come with technology.
 But, from toddlers to teens, our children are straining their eyes to satisfy their hunger for electronics.
 This can result in some minor and major problems for their eyes and vision.

-Because of the potential harm reading electronic devices can have on our eyes, we need to enforce breaks from their screens.
-Limit the amount of time all children spend playing games on devices.
+Because of the potential harm electronic devices can have on our children’s eyes, we need to enforce breaks from their screens.
+Limit the amount of time your children spend playing games on devices.
 Teach them to hold the smartphone up at eye level and approximately 16 inches away from their face.
 By holding the smartphones in their lap, they will be holding the screen too close to their eyes and they will be straining their neck.

-Teach children to take frequent breaks from the screen to relieve their eyestrain.
+Teach children to take frequent breaks from the screen to relieve their eye strain.
 For every 10 minutes they are using a device, they need to take a break by looking at an object at least 10 feet away for a minimum of 10 seconds.
 This is called the 10-10-10 Rule and is also beneficial for adults who work with screens.
 Also, you want to remind your children that they should be blinking often enough to keep their eyes moist.
 Consider taping a note to the side of their laptop screen reminding them to blink.

 With young children, you can make changes to their lifestyle without too much resistance.
 Consider adding more fruits and vegetables to their diet.
 A healthy diet can strengthen a child’s eyesight and slow the progress of any hereditary eye issues.